evensolberg/id3tools/README.md

 `-c`|`--config-file`|The name of the config file for this application.
 If not specified, the app will try `~/.id3tag-config.toml`.
 `-o`|`--detail-off`|Don't export detailed information about each file processed.
 `-r`|`--dry-run`|Iterate through the files and produce output without actually processing anything.
+`-1`|`--single-thread`|Use single-threaded execution when processing files.
+This is slower, but has less impact on your system.
+You may need to use this on systems with hard disks instead of SSDs.
 `-h`|`--help`|Prints help information
 `-p`|`--print-summary`|Print summary detail after all files are processed.
 `-s`|`--stop-on-error`|Stop on error.
 If this flag isn't set, the application will attempt to continue in case of error.